Tag Archives: Training

 Fellows Share Research on Disinformation and Backsliding

-In their internship class this spring, the 2024 fellows conducted research on key challenges facing democracies today.
+In their internship class this spring, the 2024 Embedded Scholars conducted research on key challenges facing democracies today.
 Their research assessed current findings on these challenges globally and the sociopolitical, legal, and constitutional dynamics shaping these issues in Latin America.
 Today, students presented their research on disinformation in elections and democratic disaffection and backsliding.

 Continue reading Fellows Share Research on Disinformation and Backsliding